w-vi/ocidiet/README.md

 # ocidiet -  Container Image Minimizer

 Experimntal container image minimizer.
-Uses `ldd` and can possibly use `strace` to detect the files needed by a binary and thus it minimizes the image size.
-It copies only files needed into a tar which than can be `ADD`ed to for example `busybox:uclibc` image.
+Uses `ldd` and can possibly use `strace` in the future to detect the files needed by a binary.
+It minimizes the image size because it copies only files needed into a tar which than can be `ADD`ed to for example `busybox:uclibc` image or from scratch.

 ## Prerequisites